Last updated on May 9th, 2023 at 11:09 pm

 Is the forehead thermometer accurate?

-Forehead thermometers are considered to be the most accurate type of thermometer.
+Infrared Forehead thermometers are considered the most accurate type of thermometer.
 They measure the temperature of the temporal artery, which is directly next to the skin and therefore a good indicator of core body temperature.
-Additionally, they are quick and easy to use and don’t require close contact with an individual.
+They are quick and easy to use and don’t require close contact with an individual.

 Which infrared thermometer is the most accurate?